lkev/wtphm/README.rst

 aims to be an open-source alternative for use by the research community.

 Please reference this repo if used in any research.
-Any bugs, questions or feature requests can be raised here on GitHub.
+Any bugs, questions or feature requests can be raised on GitHub.
 Can also reach me on twitter
 @leahykev.